FormidableLabs/renature/docs/content/getting-started/controlling-animation-states.md

 ## The `Controller` API

-By default, all animations in `renature` will run immediately when your component mounts.
+By default, all animations in `renature` are declarative and will run immediately when your component mounts.
 Often this may be exactly what you want – an element appears and starts moving!
 However, you can alter this behavior using `renature`'s `controller` API.

 The `controller` is the second object returned by a `renature` hook, and comes with two methods, `start` and `stop`, for interacting with your animation's play state.
 If you want to start your animation in response to a user event, for example, you can call `controller.start`.
 Note that you'll need to combine this with `pause: true` in your animation configuration to prevent the animation from immediately running on mount.